silvermine/videojs-chromecast/README.md

 * **`plugins.chromecast.addButtonToControlBar`** - a `boolean` flag that tells the plugin whether or not it should automatically add the Chromecast button to the Video.js player's control bar component.
 Defaults to `true`.
+* **`plugins.chromecast.buttonPositionIndex`** - a zero-based number specifying the index
+  of the Chromecast button among the control bar's child components (if `addButtonToControlBar` is set to `true`).
+By default the Chromecast Button is added as the last child of the control bar.
+A value less than 0 puts the button at the specified position from the end of the control bar.
+Note that it's likely not all child components of the control bar are visible.

 ##### Chromecast Tech configuration
 * **`chromecast.requestTitleFn`** - a function that this plugin calls when it needs a